What does Hub mean?

 How Does the Hub Work?*

-Ordinary validating nodes on the ANL are sent candidate transactions by users.
-Each node bundles up the candidate transactions it receives in a Node Transaction Bundle (NTB).
-Every node signs and sends its individual NTB to the node acting as the hub.
-The Hub collects all the NTBs (including its own), puts them together in a Hub Transaction Bundle (HTB), signs the HTB, and sends the HTB to each node.
+Ordinary validating nodes in the Active Network are sent candidate transactions by users.
+Each node bundles up the candidate transactions it receives in a Node Block Triple (NBL) (was: Node Transaction Bundle (NTB)).
+Every node signs and sends its individual NBT to the node acting as the hub.
+The Hub collects all the NBTs (including its own), assembles them, and sends them to the Relay .

 The Elegant Precision of Proof of Honesty